agathis-project/salix-arctica/README.md

 - A0-2, GEn, SEn are driven by uC and uP open drain drivers with respectivelly 10K and 5K equivalent pull-up resistance on root.

-- uC and uP internal pull-ups shall be disabled or reduced to weak pull-ups.
+- disable uC and uP internal pull-ups.

-- any current leakages on any of the Control Circuits shall be limited to less than the equivalent of 20K
+- limit branch current leakage into control circuits to +/-10uA

+- limit branch current leakage sunk from control circuits to

 - transistors Q4-7 implement the logic level translation between V3P3 and V1P8
   domain used by the uP buffers and VSB3P3 domain used by the uC and the